shemuelong/Fibonacci/README.md

 dynamic_fib() uses an array to store past values of the sequence to calculate succeeding terms.

 In the main program, we see first see that our simple fibonacci() takes exponentially greater time as we proceed past the 30th term.
 Though the implementation was simple and intuitive, it has certain limitations.
-However, fibonacciAddition() and dynamic_fib() are great alternatives, as they can easily reach the space limitation of the unsigned long long without taking significantly increased run-times.
+However, fibonacciAddition() and dynamic_fib() are great alternatives, as they reach the space limitation of the unsigned long long without taking significantly increased run-times.
-This exercise is a good precursor to introducing the topic of Big-O notation.
+Overall, this exercise is a good precursor to introducing the topic of Big-O notation.